-Man has been sticking pieces of metal together using forms of welding for thousands of years.
-But since the 19th century, many different techniques have been developed that each has its own advantages and disadvantages over its competitors.
+Our kin has been sticking pieces of metal together using forms of welding for thousands of years.
+But since the 19th century, many different techniques have been developed that have their own advantages and disadvantages over each other.

-Here we explore what is actually meant by welding and discuss which types are the best.
-We also introduce to you a couple of artists who are doing some interesting work using welding.
+Here, we explore what is actually meant by welding and discuss which types are the best for what purpose.
+We'll also introduce you a couple of artists who are doing some interesting work using welding.

 What is welding, and why it is done?

-Welding is a time-tested fabrication process or sculpting process of materials, usually metal, using high temperatures to melt and fuse parts together.
-It should be noted that, however, pressure can also be used to aid the process or be used exclusively to produce a weld.
+Welding is a fabrication process that uses high temperatures to melt and fuse parts together.
+However, it should be noted that pressure can also be used to aid the process or be used exclusively to produce a weld.

-"The process of welding doesn't merely bond the two pieces together as in brazing and soldering, but, through the use of extreme heat and sometimes the addition of other metals or gases, causes the metallic structures of the two pieces to join together and become one." - brighthubengineering.com.
+According to brighthubengineering.com, "the process of welding doesn't merely bond the two pieces together as in brazing and soldering, instead, it causes the metallic structures of the two pieces to join together and become one through the use of extreme heat and sometimes the addition of other metals or gases."

-Welding usually also involves the use of something called a filler material.
-This, as the name suggests, is used to provide a "filler" or pool of molten material that helps facilitate the formation of a strong link between the base metal parts.
+Welding usually also involves the use of something called a filler material, or a consumable.
+This, as the name suggests, is used to provide a "filler" or pool of molten material that helps facilitate the formation of a strong link between the base metals.

-Most welding processes will also require some form of shield to protect both the main components and filler from being oxidized during the process.
+Most welding processes will also require some form of shielding to protect both the main components and filler from being oxidized during the process.

 Welding can be performed using various energy sources.
-Examples include, but are not limited to, a gas flame (chemical), an electric arc (electrical), a laser, an electron beam, friction, and ultrasound.
-It is a highly versatile technique that can be performed in the open air, underwater, and even in space.
+Examples include, a gas flame (powered by a chemical like acetylene), an electric arc (electrical), laser, an electron beam, friction, and ultrasound.
+There are various welding techniques that fit open air, underwater, and even space settings.

 What are the types of welding?

-Welding has been used in metallurgy for millennia with forge welding performed by blacksmiths as the only real viable technique.
-This all changed in the 19th century when newer methods like arc-welding and oxyfuel welding were developed.
+Welding has been used in metallurgy for millennia.
+Although, forge welding, in which blacksmiths join iron and steel by heating and hammering was the only viable technique for a while.
+This all changed in the 19th century when more advanced methods like arc-welding and oxyfuel welding were developed.

-- MIG - Gas Metal Arc Welding (GMAW)
+- MIG Welding - Gas Metal Arc Welding (GMAW)

-- TIG - Gas Tungsten Arc Welding (GTAW)
+- TIG Welding - Gas Tungsten Arc Welding (GTAW)

-- Stick - Shielded Metal Arc Welding (SMAW)
+- Stick Welding - Shielded Metal Arc Welding (SMAW)